hoipippeloi/ptw-github-runner/README.md

 ## Railway Template Configuration

-This repository includes a `railway.toml` file that configures:
+This repository includes:
+- `railway.toml` for service configuration
+- `railway.json` for template metadata and marketplace listing

+The template provides:
 - Required variables that must be set before deployment
 - Default values for optional variables
 - Build and deployment settings